 Fine needle biopsies are less invasive than other diagnostic procedures, such as surgical biopsies or core biopsies.
-A fine needle aspiration takes only a few minutes, and provides a segment of cells for laboratory workers (called cytopathologists) to study under a microscope.
+A fine needle aspiration takes only a few minutes and provides a sample of cells for laboratory workers (called cytopathologists) to study under a microscope.

 Patients who take aspirin, Plavix, warfarin or another blood thinner should ask their doctor about discontinuing the medicine a few days before their fine needle aspiration.